Planning your next trip to the area where your ancestors lived 1,000 to 20,000 years ago may be magical; it was for me.

 In 2010 while researching for a trip on the National Geographic website, I noticed that NG was promoting a research project known as "The Genographic Project," a scientific endeavor where you could submit your DNA sample and subsequently, National Geographic would send you back a map showing where your family first originated in Africa and the ancestral migratory path they took through the ages.
 Once again, I was fascinated and sent off for the testing kit.

-Before I share my results, I need to explain the program further.
 The Genographic Project is a scientific research initiative headed by Dr. Spenser Wells that documents where mankind originated and how we populated the Earth using DNA samples received from people all over the world.
-To date more than 700,000 people have participated.
+To date more than 970,000 people have participated.
 Anonymously, you submit a cheek swab to NG in a pre-packaged kit and their scientists analyze over 150,000 DNA markers to document who you are genetically and your ancestral migratory path out of Africa.
 Women's DNA, mitochondrial DNA, is transferred down through the generations only through the female line and men's Y chromosome DNA is likewise, only transferred through the male family line.
 We get our genetic make up from both parents but our DNA code is only passed down from mother to daughter for females and from father to son in males.

 The first test I took revealed my halo group was H with a mitochondrial sequence of HVRI.
 In the photo you will see the route my matriarchal relatives took out of Africa in red.
 What struck me was the route that was taken once they left the Middle East.
 It followed the western coast of the Caspian Sea and went through Russia for almost half of the journey until they turned west and migrated into northern Germany.
 I was amazed it went right through Berlin.
 Genetic science was "right on."